 2. Create Standardized Subfolders

-Here’s a simple structure that should work for most companies:
+Standardization makes onboarding and audits easier.
+Here’s a simple structure for most companies:

 - /Onboarding/ (offer letters, signed contracts, Form I-9)